-DIY Jewelry Tutorial: How to Make a Multi-Strand Beaded Necklace
+How to Make a Multi-Layered Bead Necklace

-Necklaces composed of many strands of beads may seem complicated, but are actually quite easy to make with materials from your local craft store or big box retailer.
+Necklaces composed of many strands of beads may seem complicated but are actually quite easy to make with materials from your local craft store or big box retailer.
 The design of multi-strand necklaces allows for many opportunities to personalize your necklace and make it unique!

 Materials to Make a Multi-Strand Beaded Necklace

-- a pair of needle nose pliers and wire cutters: these tools are available at craft stores, but you can just use the ones you might already have in your tool box, as long as your pliers have a narrow tip.
+- A pair of needle-nose pliers and wire cutters: These tools are available at craft stores, but you can just use the ones you might already have in your toolbox, as long as your pliers have a narrow tip.

-- crimp beads: crimp beads are used to hold and lock your beading wire tight.
+- Crimp beads: Crimp beads are used to hold and lock your beading wire tight.
 They come in a few sizes and finishes.
 You can also buy crimp covers to put over your crimp beads to give them a more finished appearance.